Methane Net symposium.

 Autumn 2011 / Spring 2012 It's heads down with the 260,000-word revision and expansion (a further 50,000 words plus 30 diagrams) of the 2007 climate mammoth text with a February 2012 deadline.
 Nonetheless there was still all-too-brief time out for continuing professional development with a British research group Methane Net symposium (that also provided new material for the book) and a symposium on Earth-like planets organised by the Royal Astronomical Society.
 (Got to keep the exobiology talk bang up-to-date.)
 The latter was co-convened by University College London's Lewis Dartnell (with whom a couple of years ago I gave a public understanding of science presentation to SF London at a London West End cinema). +++ Sad news that Lynn Margulis (whom I met at an Earth systems symposium cum NERC research programme launch earlier this year (see below)) has died aged 73.
 She made a pivotal contribution to our understanding of eukaryotic biological evolution.

-Royal Astronomcal Society Exo-Earth symposium audience.
+Royal Astronomical Society Exo-Earth symposium audience.

 Summer 2011.
 Time for a jaunt to Sweden, for a break, to a European arts genre event with a dash of science at the Royal Institute of Technology in Stockholm (where unrelatedly Sweden constructed its first research nuclear reactor).
 As the welcoming reception was halfway between Stockholm's main rail station and my hotel, I took to walking and discovered what I thought might be glacial moraine: see, walking beats taking the underground metro.
 At the event I gave two of the more popular of my exotic science talks: 'Bioastronomy' and 'Exobiology 2.0', the latter being a way of sneaking in to the unsuspecting audience: shape-form-and-function; the tension between convergent and divergent evolution; and some Earth systems science.
 I also took part on a panel on peak oil.
 It all went well.
 The panel's moderator turned out to be a geologist and she confirmed that the geomorphology I saw on my walk from the station was indeed an esker.
 Good to know it still takes more than a city to hide decent geology from me, though in this case this Stockholm esker was a whopper.
 One of the delights of such genre arts events is that you get to meet so many people and from different nations.
 For me, among such encounters there was breakfast with the writers Ian MacDonald and (former computer scientist and pharmacist) Charles Stross.
 Of course I missed a number of others and only just managed to spend a couple of minutes with mathematician Hannu Rajaniemi but did get his stunning debut novel, The Quantum Thief, signed.
 Overall, 745 attended the event from 24 countries (including a couple outside of Europe).
 Of casual note, a few blocks away from the Institute is Stockholm's university and the road running on its northern boundary is named after the renowned chemist Svante Arrhenius.
 Arrhenius also worked at the Royal Institute of Technology.
 So for a few days it was great to be walking around the great man's old haunts.